Reedham Children's Trust

 • Focus on “practical, emotional and inspirational support”

-• Emphasize building “resilience, skills, and self-belief”
+• Emphasise building “resilience, skills, and self-belief”

 • Reference specific Croydon context (36% of young people live in poverty, persistent absence, school exclusion risks)